President Prabowo Utus Jokowi in Natalius Pigai attended the funeral of Pope Francis - ExBulletin

 President Prabowo Utus Jokowi in Natalius Pigai attended the funeral of Pope Francis

-Jakarta: President Prabowo Subaianto sent a number of figures to attend the funeral of Pope Francis on Saturday April 26, 2025.
-Among them, the 7th President of the Republic of Indonesia, Joko Widodo (Jokowi) and several red and white ministers who are designed to represent it.
+“On behalf of the Indonesian government, President PRABOWO SUBIANTO has decided to send a number of figures to attend the Vatican funeral,” the PRASSETYO HADI Minister of State told journalists from the office of the Ministry of Defense, Central JAKARTA, Wednesday (04/23/2025).

+In addition to Jokowi and Natalius Pigai, the other two characters who were sent were the vice-minister of finance Thomas Djiwandono and the former Minister of ESDM Ignasius Jonan.

-“Between the personalities sent by President Prabowo representing the nation and the state of Indonesia was the first 7th president, Mr. Joko Widodo, then Vice-Minister of Finance, Tommy Djiwandono, Mr. Jonan (Ignasius Jonan) and Mr. Natalius Pigai” Jakarta, Wednesday, April 23, 2025.
+“Among the figures sent by President Prabowo representing the nation and the state of Indonesia, there was the first 7th president Mr. Joko Widodo, then the second was the vice-minister of finance Mr. Tommy Djiwandono, then the third was Mr. Jonan and the fourth Mr. Natalius Pigai.

-They will leave on Thursday April 24, 2025 or no later than Friday, April 25, 2025.
-He hopes that these delegates will be able to represent the nation and the state of Indonesia.

-“You hope that this messenger can represent our nation and our country to participate in sympathy and condolences,” he said.
+Regarding the starting calendar, he said he was currently on stage.
+The departure is scheduled no later than Friday (25/4).

+“For the organized departure, it may be possible to leave tomorrow Thursday or later Friday,” he said.

 |